Oil well: By location

-While the location of the well will be a large factor in the type of equipment used to drill it, there is actually little difference in the well itself.
+While the location of the well will be a large factor in the type of equipment used to drill it, there is actually little downhole difference in the well itself.
 An offshore well targets a reservoir that happens to be underneath an ocean.
-Due to logistics, drilling an offshore well is far more costly than an onshore well.
-By far the most common type is the onshore well.
+Due to logistics and specialized equipment needed, drilling an offshore well is far more costly than a comparable onshore well.
 These wells dot the Southern and Central Great Plains, Southwestern United States, and are the most common wells in the Middle East.

 By purpose

 Another way to classify oil wells is by their purpose in contributing to the development of a resource.
 They can be characterized as: